-Using the barbecue spit for cooking barbecue chicken is indeed an art form but more because of the laws of physics.
+Using the rotisserie spit for cooking barbecue chicken is indeed an art form but more because of the laws of physics.
 I always end up inserting the rotisserie or barbecue spit rod quite a few times in order to balance the bird.
 It’s important to do so to make for a good all round cooking and take the strain of the spit motor.

 Here's my barbecue chicken "ready for the off" just lightly seasoned.